-Desert Coast Dance Performing Arts from San Luis Obispo, Ca. is comprised of a children’s dance performance group and an adult Dance Bunkai trio.
+Desert Coast Dance Performing Arts from San Luis Obispo, Ca. is comprised of a children’s dance performance group and adult Dance Bunkai Performing Artists.
 Director Vieve Odell draws from the past by keeping old traditions alive while constantly finding inspiration from all over the world in search of something yet to be discovered.

 Dance Fusion (Jazz, Ballet & Contemporary) classes for ages 7-15 are offered at the Morro Bay Community Center and Dance Bunkai (Ballet, Contemporary & Self-Defense) classes for teens & adults are located at the SLO Vets Hall.
 Our goal is to provide an encouraging learning environment for beginners of all ages and nurture all levels and individual forms of expression.
 All of our classes have an instructor and a class leader, this way the teacher will always have an assistant who is happy to offer one-on-one attention.